Sciences with the 2.5-meter Wide Field Survey Telescope (WFST)

 \paragraph{Coordination and timelags}

-Despite that single-band quasar light curves appears stochastic, inter-band variations sometimes demonstrate well-established coordination, where brightening or dimming in phase across optical to UV wavelengths (and even X-ray bands) is seen.
-In addition, variations at longer wavelengths lags behind those at shorter wavelengths, a phenomenon termed as the inter-band timelag.
-Uncorrelated variations \cite{SouH2022} and the failure of recovering lags for the vast majority of AGNs seen in the Dark Energy Survey fields are also reported \cite{Yu2020}.
+Despite the fact that single-band quasar light curves appear stochastic, inter-band variations sometimes demonstrate well-established coordination, where brightening or dimming in phase across optical to UV wavelengths (and even X-ray bands) is seen.
+In addition, variations at longer wavelengths lag behind those at shorter wavelengths, a phenomenon termed the inter-band timelag.
+Uncorrelated variations \cite{SouH2022} and the failure to recover lags for the vast majority of AGNs seen in the Dark Energy Survey fields are also reported \cite{Yu2020}.
 Regardless of the complication, the inter-band timelags derived from optical continuum variations of AGNs are used to estimate the size of accretion disks \cite{Homayouni2019}, under the assumption that the inter-band timelags are closely related to the difference of light travel time among different disk regions irradiated by the central X-ray corona.
 However, this assumption is under debate as the role of X-ray reprocessing is challenged by multiple observations \cite{Zhu2018}.
-A new mechanism for the inter-band timelag has been proposed as per the thermal disk turbulence scenario \cite{Cai2018}.
-As seen in the left panel of Figure~\ref{fig:lag_wavelength}, for AGNs akin to NGC 5548 observed in the five WFST passbands, the disk turbulence model predicts an intrinsic dispersion of the inter-band timelag as a function of wavelength in seeming consistency with current preliminary observations.
-Employing a tentative survey strategy described in~\S\ref{section_25}, $\lesssim$ 10\% - 30\% accuracy of the measured timelag is readily achievable through averaging hundreds of AGNs with comparable BH mass and luminosity, even if the first year data are solely used (Figure~\ref{fig:lag_wavelength}, right panel).
-A significant accuracy of the timelag measurement is expected as a result of 6-year data accumulation.
+A new mechanism for the interband timelag has been proposed according to the thermal disk turbulence scenario \cite{Cai2018}.
+As seen in the left panel of Figure~\ref{fig:lag_wavelength}, for AGNs similar to NGC 5548 observed in the five WFST passbands, the disk turbulence model predicts an intrinsic dispersion of the inter-band timelag as a function of wavelength in seeming consistency with current preliminary observations.
+Using a tentative survey strategy described in~\S\ref{section_22}, $\lesssim$ 10\% - 30\% uncertainty of the measured time delay is easily achievable by averaging hundreds of AGNs with comparable BH mass and luminosity, even if the first year data are used only (Figure~\ref{fig:lag_wavelength}, right panel).
+Significant accuracy of the time-lag measurement is expected as a result of the 6-year data accumulation.